alpeb/github-timetracking/README.md

 github-timetracking
 ===================

 Chrome extension to add time tracking, reporting and billing to GitHub issues, with Pomodoro time tracking functionality.
+Also works as a standalone time tracking utility without GitHub.

-This works solely localy in your browser, and doesn't depend on any external service.
+It runs localy in your browser, and doesn't depend on any external service.

 ### Instalation (to-do)